-Children engage in song, movement, instruments and integrated visual art and story and participate in worship at the beginning of the month a few times a year.
+Children engage in song, movement, instruments and integrated visual art and story and sing in worship about five times a year.

 Youth Arts Ensemble (YAE)